1400 AM, Lincoln

 Studios and offices move to 4343 O Street, known as The Broadcast House.

 May, 2000- Sold to Triad Broadcasting (David Benjamin).
-Mark Halverson, General Manager.
+Greg Wells, General Manager.

 August, 2007- Stations are sold to NRG Media.